karmaniverous/entity-tools/.stan/system/stan.todo.md

     - Derive TranscodeRegistryFrom from the spec (no builder invocation).
     - Mismatch test: encode accepts unknown (boundary OK), decode returns string (agreement fails as intended).
+- TSD fixes (PropertiesNotOfType & TranscodeRegistryFrom)
+  - PropertiesNotOfType: corrected logic to exclude undefined-only properties and invert the V check properly.
+This fixes tsd assertions where 'd' (only undefined) must be excluded from UntranscodableProperties and 'e' (bigint) must be included.
+  - TranscodeRegistryFrom: relaxed the generic constraint to require only a decode signature (`{ decode: (string) => unknown }`).
+This enables value-first literal specs (with precise encode parameter types) to be used directly without a cast while preserving "never use any" policy.
+  - Verified: vitest still passes; typecheck now succeeds for tsd cases.